-- Your code must function as a tcp_module within the Minet TCP/IP Stack, as described in a separate, eponymous handout. - Your code should be written in C or C++ and must compile and run under Red Hat Linux 6.2 on the machines in the TLAB.
-In particular, we will compile your code using GCC 2.95.2 and GNU Make 3.78.1, which are installed on the lab machines.
-You must provide a Makefile and a README.
-We will expect that running "make" will generate the executable tcp_module and that this module will meet the specification described in this document and in the "Minet TCP/IP Stack" handout.
-More details on handin will be available later.
+- Your code must function as a tcp_module within the Minet TCP/IP Stack, as described in a separate, eponymous handout. - Your code should be written in C or C++ and must compile and run uon the machines in the TLAB. - Try to confine your changes to tcp_module.cc and new files. - We will provide details on how to hand in your project via email.
+You will be expected to provide a Makefile and a README.
+We will expect that running "make project_b" will generate the executable tcp_module and that this module will meet the specification described in this document and in the "Minet TCP/IP Stack" handout.